software-engineer-bse/Python-Basic/README.md

 # Python-Basic
 This is Python Basic for new learners.
+If you are new to python, you can start with Basics Of Python notebook.